jdpower/enumatech.github.io/_posts/2016-11-01-a-tale-of-two-curves-hardware-signing-for-ethereum.markdown

 ---
 layout: post
-title:  "A Tale of Two Curves - Hardware Signing for Ethereum"
+title:  "A Tale of Two Curves"
 date:   2016-11-01 17:38:08 +0800
 categories: update
 author: Lionello Lunesu
 ---
+#### Hardware Signing for Ethereum
 All popular blockchains, starting with Bitcoin through Ethereum all the way up to Zcash, use the Elliptic Curve Digital Signature Algorithm (ECDSA) for cryptographically signing transactions.
-Software implementations are often prone to side-channel attacks that leak information about the private keys.
-Luckily, newer devices are equipped with hardware that supports key generation and signing, but leveraging these new features for existing blockchains is not straightforward because of the different algorithms involved.
+Software implementations of ECDSA may be susceptible to side-channel attacks that leak information about the private key.
+Luckily, the latest generation devices are equipped with specialized hardware that supports key generation and signing, but leveraging these new features for existing blockchains is not straightforward because of the different algorithms involved.

+The work in this article was used in IDENTIFY, a secure identity management solution from [Trusted Key Solutions](http://trustedkey.com/).

 # Cryptographic Signatures